GeoCities/app/docs.md

 - **Search Not Working**: Ensure the name is correctly formatted (e.g., `example.eth`).
 Try refreshing the page.
 - **Profile Not Displaying**: Verify ENS/Basename records are updated in the respective manager.
-- **Deployment Errors**: Check IPFS service status (e.g., Web Vault, Pinata) or ensure your wallet is connected.
+- **Deployment Errors**: Check IPFS service status (e.g., HashVault, Pinata) or ensure your wallet is connected.
 - **JavaScript Issues**: Enable JavaScript in your browser settings.

 ## Additional Resources